-Both hurricanes Katrina and Rita, during the historic 2005 season, rapidly intensified before releasing devastating damage to the Gulf Coast.
+Both hurricanes Katrina and Rita, during the historic 2005 season, also rapidly intensified before releasing devastating damage to the Gulf Coast.

 Perfect conditions are needed

-While there isn’t much definitive data on rapid intensification, a few key atmospheric ingredients help it happen, CNN meteorologist Michael Guy said.
+While there isn’t much definitive data on rapid intensification, a few key atmospheric ingredients help it occur, CNN meteorologist Michael Guy said.
 They’re the same conditions that often emerge in the Atlantic basin between August and October.

 Ocean water needs to be warm – more than 86 degrees Fahrenheit is ideal – with that heat extending beneath the surface.
 Upper level winds must be calm so they don’t disrupt thunderstorm activity.

 A storm’s internal conditions also must be just right.
-A hurricane needs a way to ventilate, much like a car engine, so it can continue to process all of the fuel from the warm water and use it to strengthen the storm.
+A hurricane needs a way to ventilate, much like a car engine, so it can continue to process all of the fuel from the warm ocean water and use it to strengthen the storm.

 Rapid intensification is rare